Best Places To Stay in San Diego for Tourists

 Are you planning a trip to sunny San Diego and are overwhelmed with the question of where to stay in San Diego?
 With 1.3 million residents, San Diego claims the title of the second-largest city in California, so choosing one of the best and centrally located San Diego neighborhoods as your home base during your visit is important.
 Well, you have come to the right place.

 Greg and I are San Diego locals and we are sharing our best places to stay in San Diego for visitors – including hotel recommendations for each San Diego neighborhood.
-Whether you are looking for a beautiful beach resort in San Diego, a boutique hotel in La Jolla, or a chic hotel in the Gaslamp Quarter, we got you covered.
-And if you prefer Airbnbs, take a look at our favorite ones in the city here: Our favorite Airbnbs in San Diego
+Whether you are looking for a beautiful beach resort in San Diego, a boutique hotel in La Jolla, a chic hotel in the Gaslamp Quarter, or the best vacation rentals in San Diego, we got you covered.

 Where to Stay in San Diego, California